Diana Dors: Commemoration in Swindon

 Dors is commemorated in her home town of Swindon.

 Statue

-A larger than life bronze statue of Dors by the artist John Clinch was erected outside the cinema at Shaw Ridge in West Swindon in 1991.
+A larger-than-life bronze statue of Dors by John Clinch was erected outside the cinema at Shaw Ridge in West Swindon in 1991.
 It depicts an exaggerated version of her wearing an evening gown.

 Blue plaque

 Swindon Heritage unveiled a blue plaque to Dors in 2017 on the boundary of numbers 61 and 62 Kent Road in the Old Town area of Swindon.
 At the time, the two properties were the Haven Nursing Home where she was born.
 The plaque was unveiled by her son Jason Dors-Lake and her granddaughter Ruby Lake.
 Dors' 1959 pink Cadillac, which was a gift to her from Shepperton Studios, was parked outside during the unveiling.

 Bust

-The collection of Swindon Museum and Art Gallery includes a bronze bust of Dors by the artist Enid Mitchell.
+The collection of Swindon Museum and Art Gallery includes a bronze bust of Dors by Enid Mitchell.
 It was originally unveiled at the Wyvern Theatre in the town in 1988, where it was displayed in the foyer until 2013, when it was moved to Swindon Central Library.
-It remained on display there until it was re-housed in the Museum and Art Gallery in 2015.
+It remained on display there until it was rehoused in the Museum and Art Gallery in 2015.